-• A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture.

-• The service was transparent, collaborative and open with stakeholders about performance.
+- A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture. - The practice was in the process of setting up a patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.